-When we pulled off the dirt road into the carpark, it was so full we could barely find a park.
-There must have been 60 or 70 cars.
+When we pulled off the dirt road into the carpark, it was so full we could barely find a space to park in.
+There must have been 60 or 70 cars there!
 Inside the big steel barn, there were dozens of tables covered in white table cloths, and the sound of the crowd already eating sounded like we could have been in the centre of Milan.
 It was in the hills above Lake Bolsena, called Fratelli Piri – a family who had come from Sardegna with goats three generations back and who made more than 300 varieties of goat cheese.

 But I digress.
 Only to say that these types of unforgettable eating experiences can only be had off the beaten track of Lake Como.

 Our guide to the best restaurants on Lake Como

 While there are many fine and well known restaurants in all the larger towns on the lake, seek out the small ones that the locals have discovered before you.